hanjo-synth/Hiswing/README.md

-# HiSwing: Pattern Generator v4.0
+# HiSwing: Pattern Generator

-**HiSwing: Pattern Generator v4.0** is a dynamic and customizable pattern generator for Monome Norns.
+**HiSwing: Pattern Generator** is a dynamic and customizable pattern and groove midi generator for Monome Norns.
 This script generates MIDI note patterns with adjustable groove templates, pattern lengths, step velocities, and reduction amounts.
-Ideal for creating evolving drum and basslines.
+Ideal for creating evolving percussions, hi hats and basslines.

 ## Installation